voidnologo/voidnologo.github.io/_posts/python/2015-10-20-nested-dictionaries.md

 ###To display in django templates

-Create your classes
+So if I had the following objects, and wanted to organzie them by color:
 {% highlight python %}
 Cat(name='Kuro', color='black')
 Cat(name='Nekko', color='black')
 {% endhighlight %}

-The dictionary that will be generated and used in the template will look like:
+The dictionary that will be generated (key of `cat` and attribute `color`) to be used in the template will look like:
 {% highlight python %}
 {'cat': {'black': [<Cat>'Kuro', <Cat>'Nekko']}}`
 {% endhighlight %}

-And your template:
+And accessing each level of the structure in our template:

 {% highlight django %}
 {% raw %}